bunmidavies/year2notes/COMP25212/SRAM.md

 [[COMP25212]]

-SRAM = static ram.
+SRAM = static, volatile ram.
 Genuinely randomly accessible

 - quite compact
 - low power (especially when not in use)